teancom/codex/aws.md

 - $.meta.aws.secret_key: Please supply an AWS Secret Key
 ```

-(As you can see, I'm using the AWS site for this run-through.
-On
-other environments, using other templates, your mileage will
-vary.)

 This is easy enough to supply.
 We'll put these properties in
 `properties.yml`: